 The soil moisture function and temperature function are the general functions described for soil processes.
-Percolation uses the coefficients for soil moisture function, not the parameters as the transformations.
-The parameter, par in the equation, is called kcgwreg for regional groundwater flow formation and koc for percolation between soil layers.
+Percolation uses the nutrient coefficients for the soil moisture function, not the parameters that the OC transformations uses.
+The parameter, par in the equation, is kcgwreg for regional groundwater flow formation and koc for percolation between soil layers.
 Both are general parameters.